Wanuri Kahiu: Pumzi

 According to literature scholar Mich Nyawalo, Pumzi (2009) challenges the pessimistic representation of African realities and futures by using the aesthetics of Africanfuturism to demonstrate African-led creativity.
 It depicts the story of a young botanist Asha, thirty five years after World War III (aka the water war).
 Asha discovers life outside of her post-apocalyptic underground community.
 In her protectionist community, members must take dream suppressants to quiet hopes of a better future.

 Pumzi premiered at the 2010 Sundance Film Festival as a part of the New African Cinema program.
 It won several awards, one of them being the Best Short Film Award at the Cannes Film Festival.

 Mitch Nyawalo argues that Pumzi's destruction parallels the economic devastation in the aftermath of the World Bank's structural adjustment programs.
 The film also displays an "ecofemninst critical posture" where women are most affected by environment devastation but also are at the forefront of bettering their societies.
 Art scholar Omar Kholeif writes about Pumzi's interpellation of Western understandings of Africa: "Kahiu's film poses a poignant allegory in that it espouses an indirect commentary on imperial essentialism of the superficial Other.
 This is achieved by correlating the disenchantment that gave rise to science fiction with the perceived notions of Africa as a barren and impoverished social and geographic entity."
-Aboubakar Sanogo, a scholar and professor, describes Pumzi as “post-nature”, a term that describes the relationship between humanity and the environment.
+Aboubakar Sanogo, a scholar and professor, describes Pumzi as "post-nature", a term that describes the relationship between humanity and the environment.
 African Studies scholar MaryEllen Higgins describes the film's "untraceable sound" suggesting "motion...without any visually perceivable movement" that "breaks the quiet stillness of a devastated, dead landscape".
 The sound, Higgins writes, is "strange" like an "approaching storm".

 For Our Land

 Kahiu's documentary For Our Land documents Nobel Peace Prize laureate Professor Wangari Maathai's story.
-Maathai's filmed biography takes part of a series "The Great Africans" for a South African television channel (M-Net).
+Maathai's filmed biography takes part of a series "The Great Africans" for a South African television channel M-Net.
 The documentary gives voice to the professor's environmental and political activism.
-Although film critic, Kathryn Mara, criticizes some of the "unexplained chronological gaps", she notes that the film does present the professor's legacy "in a lively and engaged manner".
+Although film critic, Kathryn Mara, criticizes some of the "unexplained chronological gaps", she notes that the film present the professor's legacy "in a lively and engaged manner".
 The documentary underscores the "relationship between European colonialism and environmental change" as well as the "intersectionalities" of battling over land with housing developments.